Northshoot/symphony/ns-3.11/src/click/doc/click.rst

    -> ToDump(out_arpquery,PER_NODE 1)
    -> ethout;

-...will print the contents of packets that flow out of the ArpQuerier, then generate a pcap trace file which will have a suffix 'out_arpquery', for each node using the Click file, before pushing packets onto 'ethout'.
+and ...will print the contents of packets that flow out of the ArpQuerier, then generate a pcap trace file which will have a suffix 'out_arpquery', for each node using the Click file, before pushing packets onto 'ethout'.

 Helper
 ======